 Learn more about Regenerative Medicine at Emory:

 Abnormal immune responses are fundamental aspects of a wide spectrum of human diseases including multiple allergic and autoimmune conditions as well as cardiovascular, bone and malignant diseases.
 Therapeutic manipulation of immune responses is becoming a frequent part of today’s disease treatments.
 A number of multidisciplinary groups in the Lowance Center for Human Immunology, the Fecal Transplant Center, the Emory Transplant Center, the Influenza Pathogenesis & Immunology Research Center and the Malaria Host-Pathogen Interaction Center are conducting immunology-based basic, translational, and clinical research.
-These highly collaborative studies include investigators from Emory School of Medicine, Yerkes Primate Center, Emory Healthcare, Children’s Healthcare of Atlanta, the Grady Health System, the Atlanta Veterans Affairs Medical Center, the Centers for Disease Control and Prevention and Georgia Institute of Technology with critical infrastructure provided by the Atlanta Clinical and Translational Science Institute (ACTSI).
+These highly collaborative studies include investigators from Emory School of Medicine, Yerkes Primate Center, Emory Healthcare, Children’s Healthcare of Atlanta, the Grady Health System, the Atlanta Veterans Affairs Medical Center, the Centers for Disease Control and Prevention and Georgia Institute of Technology with critical infrastructure provided by the Georgia Clinical & Translational Science Alliance (GA CTSA).

 The HIV/AIDS research program strives to improve treatment for HIV infection, develop approaches to possibly cure HIV, test methods to prevent HIV infection and to develop an effective HIV vaccine.
 The research also includes improving the effectiveness of currently available therapies through decreasing treatment disparities among populations and through increasing retention of infected patients in care.
 Much of the research is done through collaborations with the Rollins School of Public Health, the Emory Center for AIDS Research (CFAR), the Emory Vaccine Center, Children’s Healthcare of Atlanta, the Grady Health System, the Veterans Administration, the Centers for Disease Control and Prevention, and the countries of Georgia, Kenya, Rwanda, Thailand, and Zambia.
 Clinical trials for treatment, prevention and vaccine testing are primarily coordinated through the Emory-CDC HIV/AIDS Clinical Trials Unit (CTU).